All Episodes

 All right, this just breaking as we speak.

-We also, I'm just told that the president may actually speak soon at the White House after the GOP tax meeting, and people like Chuck Schumer and Nancy Pelosi decided, well, it's not in their best interest to show up.
+We also, I'm just told that the president may actually speak soon at the White House after the GOP tax meeting.

 They don't have time for that.

-So they went for the divide and conquer strategy of say, well, we'll talk to McConnell, we'll talk to Paul Ryan, but we're not talking to this president.
+So they went for the divide and conquer strategy of say, well, we'll talk to McConnell.

-Anyway, uh the headline on Drudge as we speak is North Korea fires a ballistic missile landing off the Japan coast.
+Anyway, the headline on Drudge as we speak is North Korea fires a ballistic missile landing off the Japan coast.

 It's now getting to the point that I hoped it never would get to.

-This guy won't stop.
+This guy won't stop, Kim Jong-un.

 And Kim Jong-un is going to precipitate a major crisis.